JudyPuff/1stHomework/comp_docs/lessons_learned.md

-- openFisca
+- OpenFisca and coding in python!
--- calculations on openFisca
+  - calculations on openFisca, writing formula
-- the legislative authority for Reserve Bank policy instruments
+- the legislative authority for Reserve Bank policy instruments (legal research)
-- something about checking in regularly, being able to pivot, and listening to mentors
+- working together in a team and being comfortable with an unfinished project